alexand-ro/alexand-ro.github.io/_posts/2025-03-08-achieve-your-goals-now.md

 Instead of using your energy to wish it, use the energy to do it.

-> By wishing or manifesting you goal, by definition **someone has to do the work to make it reality**, so if you're not the one doing the work, someone else has to do it.
+> By wishing or manifesting your goal, by definition **someone has to do the work to make it reality**, so if you're not the one doing the work, someone else has to do it.
 There is no other way in this universe.
 >
 > — alexand.ro